HuyQuangOP/Competitor-Sales-Analysis---Power-BI/README.md

   <img src="https://github.com/HuyQuangOP/QuangHuyDao.Portfolio/blob/main/image/pbi1.png" alt="Image" />
 </p>

-Append International table to Sales.
-I had to comnbine the Sales table and International Sale to create a single table that can be used to analyze sales of all country. next to imporve the performance of the model, I disabled the table load of International Sales.
+To analyze sales across all countries, I combined the "Sales" table (containing US data) with the individual "International Sales" files.
+This created a single, unified table for comprehensive sales insights.

+To optimize the Power BI model's performance, I disabled the loading of the separate "International Sales" tables after the merge.
+This ensures the model uses the combined table for analysis while keeping the original data readily available if needed.

 ![image](https://github.com/HuyQuangOP/QuangHuyDao.Portfolio/blob/main/image/Screenshot%202024-05-01%20171016.png)